j2made/gemini/README.md

 ## Usage

 - Clone this repo.
-Edit `composer.json` to add plugins that you require, then run `composer install`.
+Edit `composer.json` to add plugins that you require, there's a few recommended in there already.
+- Run `composer install`.
 - Open `cms/wp-config.php` and change the definitions to match your database.
 - Wordpress can be accessed by visiting `example.com/cms`, the backend at `example.com/cms/wp/wp-login.php`.
 - All front end architecture should be housed within `/app`.

-## "Cool, its a ready to use REST API theme."
+### "Cool, its a ready to use REST API theme."

 **Nope.**

 Gemini is *not* a framework.
-Gemini is *not* a useful Wordpress theme out of the box.
+Gemini is *not* a typical, useful Wordpress theme out of the box.
 Gemini is *not* a javascript REST API anything out of the box.

+To be honest, there are tons of options you have available.
+This

-Gemini is, at its most basic, a way of arranging files to keep Wordpress and your future app together in one primary folder.
+Gemini is, at its most basic, an opinionated way of arranging files to keep Wordpress and your future app together in one primary folder.
 Nothing too fancy.